 Condon, P., & DeSteno, D. (2011).
 Compassion for one reduces punishment for another.
 Journal of Experimental Social Psychology, 47, 698-701.

-Condon, P., Wilson-Mendenhall, C.D., & Barrett, L.F. (in press).
+Condon, P., Wilson-Mendenhall, C.D., & Barrett, L.F.
+(2014).
 The psychological construction of positive emotion as a window onto well-being.
-In J. Gruber & J. Moskowitz, (Eds.), Positive emotion: Integrating the light sides and dark sides.
+In J. Gruber & J. Moskowitz, (Eds.), Positive emotion: Integrating the light sides and dark sides (pp. 11-33).
 New York: Oxford University Press.